ripso/orange3-reducer-addon/doc/index.rst

 The location of the documentation is set using the "orange.canvas.help" entrypoint.
 It usually points to the constant WIDGET_HELP_PATH in the package containing widgets.
 The constant should list the possible locations of the master page (the one that links to all widgets).
-This example add-on includes three different locations:
+This reducer add-on includes three different locations:
   - Development documentation is available for developers that manually build documentation using sphinx
   - Locally installed documentation, which is available if the add-on was installed using